araffin/robotics-rl-srl/README.md

 ### OpenAI Baselines

-Several algorithms from [Open AI baselines](https://github.com/openai/baselines) have been integrated along with a random agent:
+Several algorithms from [Open AI baselines](https://github.com/openai/baselines) have been integrated along with a random agent and random search:

 - DQN and variants (Double, Dueling, prioritized experience replay)
 - ACER (Sample Efficient Actor-Critic with Experience Replay)
 - A2C
+- PPO2

 To train an agent:
 ```